-But do not expect this to cut as close as a cartridge, disposable or a safety razor.
-This razor is for the busy individual who simply does not have any time to do a proper wet shave.
+But do not expect this to cut as close as a cartridge, disposable, or a safety razor.
+This razor is for the busy individual who just does not have any time to do a proper wet shave.

 Close Cut Blade System

-Shaving in itself is tough.
+Shaving in itself is harsh.
 Add skin sensitivity that toughness multiples 5-fold.
 But shaving with such need not be agonizing with these practical tips.
-If you want to learn more please visit this link to something with more detail.
+If you want to learn more, please visit this link to something with more detail.